KomalFerns/MovieAppMVVMHiltJetpackCompose_v2/README.md

 This is a mobile application that displays movies starring Benedict Cumberbatch using the TMDB (The Movie Database) API.
 The app demonstrates a hybrid Android architecture using both XML layouts and Jetpack Compose, following MVVM (Model-View-ViewModel) architecture pattern.

-This project was created as part of the TELUS Health Virtual Care Mobile Engineering Challenge.
+This project was created as part of the Mobile Engineering Challenge.

 ## Features